eksctl-io/eksctl/userdocs/src/usage/managing-nodegroups.md

 ### Creating a nodegroup from a config file

 Nodegroups can also be created through a cluster definition or config file.
-Given the following example config file and an existing cluster called ``dev-cluster:
+Given the following example config file and an existing cluster called `dev-cluster`:

 ```yaml
 apiVersion: eksctl.io/v1alpha5